Enigmatic-Smile/docs/select/sdks/ios/reference-v2.md

 - `inexistentProgram`: The program ID used to configure the Fidel SDK is of a program that does not exist.
 If you receive this error, please make sure that you set the correct program ID via the `programID` property.
 This error is equivalent to the Fidel API error with the code `item-exists`.
 - `unauthorized`: The card enrollment process is not authorized.
 This error is equivalent to the Fidel API error with the code `Unauthorized`.
 - `unexpected`: An unexpected error during the card enrollment step.

-The following list of cases are _not used_ by Loyalty/Select Transactions use cases, at the moment, so you can ignore them:

-- `issuerProcessingError`
-- `duplicateTransactionError`
-- `insufficientFundsError`
-- `processingChargeError`
-- `cardDetailsError`
-- `cardLimitExceededError`

-### onCardVerificationStarted

-_Not useful for Loyalty/Select Transactions use cases, at the moment._

-### onCardVerificationChoiceSelected _(!Experimental)_

-_Not useful for Loyalty/Select Transactions use cases, at the moment._